 So reopen the Axis Dialog and go back to the Scale tab for the X axis.
-Under Major ticks, set the Type to By Dataset.
-In the Dataset edit box enter the following text (without the quotes) (see image below left):
+Under Major ticks, set the Type to By Custom Positions (or By Dataset in older versions).
+In the Position or Dataset edit box enter the following text (see image below left):

 Notice that the text is all of our tick position values from the table above with each value being separated by a space character.
 This will cause Origin to only show ticks at those axis positions.

 Now let’s set our custom labels.
 Again in the Axis Dialog, Navigate to the Display sub-tab of the Tick Labels tab.
-Set the Type to Tick-indexed String and in the Display edit box enter the following text (again without quotes) (see image below right):
+Set the Type to Tick-indexed String and in the Display edit box enter the following text (see image below right):

 This causes Origin to associate the custom labels with the custom tick positions we defined based on the index of each value.